Richard J. Smalling

 Managing Director, Rolling8, LLC

-Rich is a servant leader, advisor, philanthropist, husband, father and friend.
-From 1994 to 2019, Rich led American Innovations (“AI”), a provider of hardware, software and services that help the oil and gas industry comply with regulations and operate safely.
-With a great team of engaged colleagues, Rich helped grow AI from start-up to middle market through organic growth and multiple acquisitions.
-Along the way, Rich became passionate about positive business practices that create thriving organizations.
-He transitioned out of the role of operating CEO in 2020 and remains a resource to his successor and the team as co-Chairperson of the board and part-time consultant.
+Rich is a servant leader, advisor, consultant, author, husband, father, and friend.
+From 1994 to 2019, Rich led American Innovations, a provider of solutions that help the energy industry comply with regulations and operate safely.
+With a great team of engaged colleagues, Rich helped grow AI from start-up to middle market.
+Along the way, Rich became passionate about positive leadership and thriving organizations.
+After his successor took over as CEO in 2020, he continues to serve the team as board chair and part-time consultant.
+In August 2021, he published Practically Positive – a book he wrote as a note to his younger self about creating thriving organizations.

-Rich received a BS in Chemical Engineering from Virginia Polytechnic Institute in 1985.
-Over the next six years, Rich worked as a development engineer with Borg Warner and General Electric in West Virginia, France, The Netherlands and Kentucky.
-In 1993, Rich received an MBA from the University of Michigan and began working for FMC in Philadelphia, where he met his wife Anne.
-Rich loves to spend time with Anne and daughters Marina and Samantha, especially if it involves good food, travel, music, comedy, golf, biking, hiking or pretty much any other game or sport you can come up with.
+Rich received a B.S. in Chemical Engineering from Virginia Tech in 1985.
+Over the next six years, Rich worked as a development engineer with Borg Warner and General Electric in West Virginia, France, The Netherlands, and Kentucky.
+In 1993, Rich received an MBA from the University of Michigan and began working for FMC in Philadelphia.
+Rich loves to spend time with his wife Anne and daughters Marina and Samantha, especially if it involves good food, travel, music, comedy, golf, biking, hiking, or pretty much any other game or sport you can come up with.
 Rich and Anne have lived in Austin, Texas since 1995.